-You will be asked to upload a copy of your manifesto when submitting the Election Candidate Application Form.

-You will also need to have a photograph of yourself that will appear alongside your manifesto on the ENSA website and on the voting page.
-This should be a similar style to a passport photo where your full head and shoulders are visible against a plain, light background.
-Unlike a passport photo, however, you are allowed to smile in your election photo.
+Remember to send a copy of your manifesto, along with your nomination form, to p.mitchell@napier.ac.uk.
+You should also include a photograph of yourself that will appear alongside your manifesto on the ENSA website and on the voting page.
+This photo should be as large/high definition as possible, ideally showing your full head and shoulders, against a plain background - similar to a passport style photograph (however you are allowed to smile)!

-We give you an undertaking that, unless you or your colleagues inform them, your opponents will not know of your application, or what you have in your manifesto until after nominations have closed and they can't do anything about it.
+We give you an undertaking that, unless you or your colleagues inform them, your opponents will not know of your nomination, or what you have in your manifesto until after nominations have closed and they can't do anything about it.